ConvertKit/convertkit-membermouse/readme.txt

 == Installation ==

 1. Upload the `convertkit-membermouse` folder to the `/wp-content/plugins/` directory
-2. Active the Kit MemberMouse Integration plugin through the 'Plugins' menu in WordPress
+2. Active the Kit for MemberMouse plugin through the 'Plugins' menu in WordPress

 == Configuration ==